go-amp/amp/README.md

 amp
 ===

-prototype asyncronous networking protocol that interacts with twisted-python amp protocol.
+Go-lang asyncronous messaging protocol prototype that interacts with twisted-python amp protocol.

 see go-amp/examples.